mucsci-students/2022sp-420-NotJava/README.md

 ### For Test Mode:
 _Test mode runs all available unit tests for the code and does nothing else._
-- To run the native executable in test mode: ``./UMLEditor/UMLEditor.NetCore/bin/Debug/net6.0/UMLEditor.NetCore -test``
+- To run the native executable in test mode: <br />``./UMLEditor/UMLEditor.NetCore/bin/Debug/net6.0/UMLEditor.NetCore -test``

 ### Team Members